bir-ai/bir-python/docs/ROADMAP.md

 - python scripts/verify_release.py

 DOCS
-Update README.md (add/adjust the relevant section) and add a CHANGELOG.md entry under an "Unreleased" section (create it if missing).
+Update README.md (the streaming section currently notes the async Mistral/Cohere/ LiteLLM wrappers do not stream yet — update it) and docs/site/integrations.md, and add a CHANGELOG.md entry under "Unreleased".
 Update docs/SDK_RELEASE_CHECKLIST.md only if the release contract changes.

 OUT OF SCOPE
-Do not add Bedrock `converse_stream` or Vertex streaming (separate event shapes — a different task), do not add async streaming, and do not change the event schema or import provider packages.
+Do not touch the sync wrappers, other providers, Bedrock/Vertex, or the callback handlers.
+No new dependencies.

 NOTES
 Do not bump the version, build, publish, or push tags unless explicitly asked.
 If you commit,